Justin-Insight/client-training/src/pages/the-meat-block.md

 6. Next go to the “Variations” tab.
 Here you can choose “Add variation” or “create variations from all attributes”.
 To add a new variation select “Add variation” and click “go”.
 7. Select the attribute that you want to add as a variation.
 Now you can click on the new variation and open up all the associated fields with that variation.
 You can set a product image, price, stock options, weight and dimensions or shipping class, and your description.
 Make sure to do this for all variations of the product.
 8. When done click “publish”
-9. Learn more about <a href="https://docs.woocommerce.com/document/variable-product/" target="_blank" rel="noopener noreferrer">variable products</a>
+9. Learn more about <a href="https://docs.woocommerce.com/document/variable-product/" target="_blank" rel="noopener noreferrer" class="external">variable products</a>

 ## Adding and Managing Specials